raspberrypilearning/grow-a-tree/en/step_2.md

 If you have a Scratch account you can make a copy by clicking **Remix**.

-Because this project uses the computer's camera you can only experience it working from with Scratch.

-Choose one of the above links to access the Scratch project Grow a tree.
-When you get there, click the green flag to play the game.
+This project uses your computer's camera.
+In order to experience the project working you need to be within Scratch.
+Choose one of the above links to access Grow a tree in Scratch.
+Then click the green flag to play the game.
 The project works best in full screen mode.

 --- no-print ---
 ![complete project](images/selfie.png)